-- Target member support activities for full members, allowing rapid assessment of current capabilities and highlighting areas where support will be most beneficial. - Facilitate the sharing of information on maturity levels, allowing organizations to compare their status with results across the DPC or to similar DPC Member organizations. - Help the DPC to better understand their membership as a whole and use this information to shape ongoing programs of research, training, and resource development in line with member priorities.
+- Target Member Support activities, allowing rapid assessment of current capabilities and highlighting areas where support will be most beneficial. - Facilitate the sharing of information on maturity levels, allowing organizations to benchmark with results across the DPC or to similar DPC Member organizations. - Help the DPC to better understand their membership as a whole and use this information to shape ongoing programs of research, training, and resource development in line with member priorities.

-The DPC will provide members with an online form for entering information on maturity levels on an annual basis.
-The form will allow members to specify preferences on how the data is used and shared.
-The DPC will send members a copy of their responses for reference and will collate and analyse this information and report trends and patterns back to members.
-The DPC may use the data (with permission) to make connections between DPC Members.
-This model will further support interactions between DPC staff and Coalition Members, and will be a key tool in facilitating member support activities.
+The DPC will encourage Members to share their RAM maturity levels on an annual basis.
+The DPC will collate and analyse this information and report trends and patterns back to Members whilst ensuring the anonymity of individual organizations.
+This model will further support interactions between DPC staff and Members and will be a key tool in facilitating Member Support activities.

-In addition to benefits available to all as listed in the previous section, the DPC RAM will allow DPC Members to answer the following questions:
+In addition to benefits available to all as listed in the previous section, DPC RAM will allow DPC Members to answer the following questions:

-- How does my organization's digital preservation maturity compare with that of the wider DPC membership? - How does my organization's digital preservation maturity compare with that of similar institutions within the DPC? - Where would we most benefit from DPC support? - What DPC resources do we need in order to progress?
+- How does my organization's RAM assessment compare with that of the wider DPC membership? - How does my organization's RAM assessment compare with that of similar institutions within the DPC? - Where would we most benefit from DPC support? - What DPC resources do we need in order to progress?